-Reporting to the executive director in the operation of AIWC are a part-time veterinarian, rehabilitation manager, education and community engagement coordinator, wildlife rehabilitators, office administrator, and facilities coordinator.
+Reporting to the executive director in the operation of AIWC are a full-time veterinarian, rehabilitation manager, community engagement manager, wildlife rehabilitators, office administrator, and facilities coordinator.
 Rehabilitation staff are managed by the rehabilitation manager.
-All volunteer recruitment, intake, and training are overseen by the education and community engagement coordinator prior to assignment within the organization.
-Organization Structure - current - 2019
+Education and outreach programmes are overseen by the community engagement manager, who is additionally responsible for volunteer recruitment, intake, and training prior to assignment within the organization.
+Organization Structure - current - 2022